marcb152/load-in-abyss/ATTRIBUTIONS.md

     OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
     ```
 - **Usage Notice:** Portions of the minecraft-again code may have been incorporated into this project.
-[Choose ONE of the following statements and delete the other:]
+- [TEMPORARY, no code copy-pasted yet, but inspiration was taken from it.
+Choose ONE of the following statements and delete the other:]
   * No modifications were made to the original minecraft-again code used.
   * Modifications were made to the original minecraft-again code used in this project.